naxy-dong/System-Fundamentals-1/README.md

+# System Fundamentals 1
-# This repository contains homework from System Fundamentals 1 class.
+This repository contains homework from System Fundamentals 1 class.